vermont42/RaceRunner/README.md

 **RaceRunner** requires API keys for Google Maps, Dark Sky, and PubNub in `Config.swift`.

-If you would like to build a copy of **RaceRunner** for yourself, use these instructions.
+If you would like to build **RaceRunner** for yourself, follow these four easy steps.

 1. Clone the repo.
 2. Add API keys for Google Maps, Dark Sky, and PubNub to `Config.swift`.
 3. Modify `UIView+Bezier.swift`, which is in the **COBezierTableView** Cocoapod, as follows:
 ```swift
     public struct BezierPoints {
         static var p1 = CGPoint(x: -128, y: 0)